shivmanikant/Basic-HTML-Projects/Kinetic Loader/README.md

 # Kinetic Loader
 here we uploaded Basic Kinetic Loader which is made in HTML, CSS <br>
-you can use it as your project
+you can use it as your project.